We compare what's there to find the best deals for you.

 British Airways, Delta, Virgin Atlantic and Norwegian Air also have Las Vegas flights taking off from London Gatwick (LGW).

-Virgin Atlantic and Thomas Cook Airlines operate direct 2017 flights to Las Vegas from Manchester (MAN).
+Virgin Atlantic and Thomas Cook Airlines will operate direct flights to Las Vegas from Manchester (MAN) throughout 2018.

 Thomas Cook Airlines operate a weekly, direct service between Glasgow Airport (GLA) and Las Vegas.